DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

 - Sparse data
     + Dual averaging, aka Follow The Regularized Leader (FTRL)
 - Parameters vs hyperparameters
-- Training, dev (aka validation), and test dataset sizes (proportions) and distributions (should be same)
+- Training, dev (aka validation), and test dataset sizes (proportions) and distributions
+    + Distributions should be the same for all datasets
+    + Entire datasets usually not necessary if huge, can use sample
+    + Example splits for smaller datasets
+        * 80/20
+        * 70/30
+        * 60/20/20
+    + Example splits for very big datasets (tune to dev and test size needed for good performance evaluation)
+        * 98/1/1
 - Execution models
     + Sequencing
         * Serial execution